 Generally speaking, they fail to put themselves in the shoes of people assessing them, and make it easy for these people to find out exactly what they need to know.

-7 Thinks You Probably Didn’t Do on LinkedIn, But Should
+7 Things You Probably Didn’t Do on LinkedIn, But Should

 1. Include a contact email and/or phone number, and make it easy to find.

-Some people like to put this info right in their About section, but I think the best place is the most obvious one – in the “Contact info” spot that sits under your name and profile headline, in the introduction section.
+The best place is the most obvious one – in the “Contact info” spot that sits under your name and profile headline, in the introduction section at the very top of your profile.

 2. Be mindful of SEO (Search Engine Optimization).